fenago/spark-dev3600/DEV360/Lab_2.md

 <h4><span style="color:red;">Lesson 2 Answer Key</span></h4>

-**Note:** Answers can be found in the files which are already in jupyertLab editor.
+**Note:** Answers can be found in the files which are already opened in jupyertLab editor.